 The carrying amounts of contingent liabilities correspond to the extent of the liability as of the reporting date.
-At wACKER, contingent liabilities primarily concern incurred guarantees totaling $\epsilon{0.9}$ million, versus $\epsilon{0.3}$ million in the prior year.
+At WACKER, contingent liabilities primarily concern incurred guarantees totaling ε 0.9 million, versus ε 0.3 million in the prior year.
 It is unlikely that the guarantees will be utilized.

-Obligations from orders for planned investment projects (commitments) amounted to ε 59.4 million, after ε 209.6 million in the prior year, and concern the operating segments.
+Obligations from orders for planned investment projects (commitments) amounted to €59.4 million, after €209.6 million in the prior year, and concern the operating segments.

-The Group ensures capacity utilization at its joint venture with DowDupont via long-term purchasing commitments of some ε{90} million annually, versus ε{100} million in the prior year.
+The Group ensures capacity utilization at its joint venture with DowDupont via long-term purchasing commitments of some €90 million annually, versus €100 million in the prior year.

 As regards its current raw-material supplies, WACKER has entered into long-term agreements to purchase strategic raw materials, electricity and gas.
-Accordingly, in net terms, the company had other financial obligations in the amount of $\epsilon{1.60}$ billion arising from significant minimum-purchasing arrangements in the reporting period, after $\epsilon{1.07}$ billion the year before.
+Accordingly, in net terms, the company had other financial obligations in the amount of $\varepsilon 1.60$ billion arising from significant minimum-purchasing arrangements in the reporting period, after $\varepsilon 1.07$ billion the year before.
 The agreements have terms of between one and fifteen years.
-The Group receives public grants and allowances for investing activities.
-These incentives are granted on condition that a certain number of jobs are created or maintained at certain sites.
-If these contractual commitments are not fulfilled, all or part of any funding received must be paid back.
-The period during which the Group has to fulfill its contractual commitments is limited.